 Truth be told, we can talk endlessly about Puglia and the places to visit.
 Therefore, you can easily enjoy yourself in this region for 1 to 3 weeks.
 Puglia is big and very diverse.
 You can do something new every day!
 However, we understand that you might be looking for a shorter trip to Puglia.
 Therefore we recommend you to spend at least 7 to 10 days going home with a proper memory box of Puglia.

 Can you do Puglia without a car?

-By far the best way to travel in Puglia is by car.
+Yes, you can.
+There are train and bus services to most of the main cities in the region.
+But we do not recommend it for this 7-day itinerary in Puglia.
+By far the best way to travel in the region of Puglia is by car.
 It is easy to rent a car at one of the airports when you arrive.
-Driving in the south of Italy can be different from what you are used to.
+Driving in the south of Italy is likely different from what you are used to.
 Please ensure to read the tips below:

-- The roads in the south, also the highways, can have quite some potholes.
+- The roads in the south, as well as the highways, can have quite some potholes.
 Watch out to prevent accidents and damages.

 - Take a smaller rental car.
 We enjoyed our Fiat 500 very much as some streets and parking are rather small.

 - Do not leave any belongings in the car!
-Puglia is more known for break ins and often car insurances do not cover full theft.
+Puglia is more known for break-ins and often car insurance does not cover full theft.

-- ZTL zones: do not enter these zones with the car or you will be fined heavily!
-You can find these zones in most of the historical centers.
+- ZTL zones: do not enter these zones with a car or you will be fined heavily!
+These are often in the historic center.
 Keep your eye out for the signs, cameras behind these signs will catch you right away.

 - Parking was very easy.
 There was enough space and the costs were around €1 per hour.
-Do note: we travelled just outside high season and during COVID-19 so it was less busy.
+Do note: we travelled just outside high season so it was less busy.